JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/customizing-the-ui/index.md

 Of course, you can also change your entire keymap and install plugins for custom keymaps as well.
 Keeping your hands on the keyboard means customizing it to work the way you want and that's what PyCharm allows you to do.

 ## Other Customizations
 Apart from theming and keymaps, there are lots of other things you may want to customize.
-If you don’t know where a specific setting you want to change is, you can use Find Actions (**⌘⇧A** | **Ctrl+Shift+A**) to find it.
+If you don’t know where to find a specific setting, you can use Find Actions (**⌘⇧A** | **Ctrl+Shift+A**) to find it.
 For example, perhaps we want to change the default font.

 You can also change things like your code style by searching for "python", then go to the Python section and make your changes there.
 For example, you can change the *Hard wrapping* setting to wrap lines at 79 characters to follow the PEP-8 convention.